HumanSignal/label-studio/docs/source/guide/export.md

 ### Export all tasks including tasks without annotations

-Label Studio opensource exports tasks with annotations only by default.
-If you need to easily export all tasks including tasks without annotations, you can call this [Easy Export API](https://api.labelstud.io/#operation/api_projects_export_read) with query param `download_all_tasks=true`, e.g.:
+Label Studio open source exports tasks with annotations only by default.
+If you want to easily export all tasks including tasks without annotations, you can call  the [Easy Export API](https://api.labelstud.io/#operation/api_projects_export_read) with query param `download_all_tasks=true`.
+For example:
 ```
 curl -X GET https://localhost:8080/api/projects/{id}/export?exportType=JSON&download_all_tasks=true
 ```

-If your project is large, you need to use a [snapshot export](https://api.labelstud.io/#operation/api_projects_exports_create) (or [snapshot SDK](https://labelstud.io/sdk/project.html#create-new-export-snapshot)) to avoid timeouts in most cases.
+If your project is large, you can use a [snapshot export](https://api.labelstud.io/#operation/api_projects_exports_create) (or [snapshot SDK](https://labelstud.io/sdk/project.html#create-new-export-snapshot)) to avoid timeouts in most cases.
 Snapshots include all tasks without annotations by default.

 ### <i class='ent'></i> Export snapshots using the UI